Does a sparse ReLU network training problem always admit an optimum?: Analysis of fixed support ReLU networks on continuous domains

-Both conditions in \Cref{theorem:generalizedclosednesscondition} can be verified algorithmically: while the first one is trivial to check, the second one requires us to check the closedness of $2^{N_1}$ sets $\cL_{\gI_S}$, which is still algorithmically possible (although perhaps practically intractable) with the algorithm of \Cref{lem:closednessdecidable}.
+Both conditions in \Cref{theorem:generalizedclosednesscondition} can be verified algorithmically: while the first one is trivial to check, the second one requires us to check the closedness of at most $2^{N_1}$ sets $\cL_{\gI_S}$ {(because there are at most $2^{N_1}$ subsets of $\intset{N_1}$)}, which is still algorithmically possible (although perhaps practically intractable) with the algorithm of \Cref{lem:closednessdecidable}.
 Apart from its algorithmic aspect, we present two interesting corollaries of \Cref{theorem:generalizedclosednesscondition}.
-The first one, \Cref{lemma:fullsupportclosedness}, is about the closedness of the function space of ``plain'' (i.e., with no sparsity constraint) shallow neural networks.
+The first one, \Cref{lemma:fullsupportclosedness}, is about the closedness of the function space of {fully connected} (i.e., with no sparsity constraint) {one-hidden-layer} neural networks.